The following patent was granted by

 onto the front face of the card 400.

-be replaced by using a magnetic stripe 406, for example, on
+using a magnetic stripe 406, for example, on the rear face

-magnetic stripe cards has three tracks on which data can be
+on today's magnetic stripe cards has three tracks on which

 allows forty (40) numeric characters to be encoded, and the